-Total number of facilities exposed to water risk % company-wide facilities this represents Comment Row 1 5 1-25 We consider 44 manufacturing facilities in the scope of the questionnaire, 5 out of 44 represents 11.4% of facilities exposed to water risk.
+% company-wide facilities this represents Comment Row 1 5 We consider 43 manufacturing facilities in the scope of the questionnaire, 5 out of 43 represents 11.6% of facilities exposed to water risk.
+These 5 sites are the top ones exposed to water risk.